Chart Color Schemes

 Age

-Normanhurst-Thornleigh-Westleigh's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly older than Australia's median of 38 years.
-Compared to Greater Sydney, the 45-54 age group is notably over-represented at 15.5% locally, while the 25-34 age group is under-represented at 6.9%.
-According to the 2021 Census, the 15-24 age group has increased from 12.6% to 14.3%, but the 25-34 cohort has declined from 7.6% to 6.9%.
-By 2041, demographic modeling suggests significant changes in Normanhurst-Thornleigh-Westleigh's age profile.
-The 85+ cohort is projected to grow by 99%, adding 507 residents to reach 1,023.
-Residents aged 65 and older will represent 92% of the population growth, while declines are projected for the 25-34 and 0-4 age groups.
+Normanhurst - Thornleigh - Westleigh's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly older than Australia's median of 38 years.
+Compared to Greater Sydney, the 45-54 age cohort is notably over-represented in Normanhurst - Thornleigh - Westleigh at 15.5%, while the 25-34 age group is under-represented at 6.9%.
+According to the 2021 Census, the 15-24 age group has grown from 12.6% to 14.3% of the population, while the 25-34 cohort has declined from 7.6% to 6.9%.
+Demographic modeling suggests that Normanhurst - Thornleigh - Westleigh's age profile will change significantly by 2041.
+The 85+ age group is projected to grow by 99%, adding 507 residents to reach 1,023.
+Residents aged 65 and older are expected to represent 92% of the population growth, while declines are projected for the 25-34 and 0-4 age cohorts.